 - Video Recording -- Video recorded submissions should be submitted online through the Audition Preparation Form.
 Applicants are discouraged from submitting DVD's.
 This process will be outlined further after submission of the Audition Request Form.
-Video recorded submissions are typically not given the same scholarship consideration as on-campus and regional auditions.
 Video recorded submissions must be received by February 1.
 Audio recordings and compact discs (CD's) are not accepted.

 There are very specific repertoire requirements for each instrument and degree program.
 Please carefully review the information on the Requirements Per Instrument website.
 Specific repertoire questions should be communicated directly to our faculty members.

 In addition to the audition, all undergraduate applicants will be required to perform a brief sight-singing examination.
 This is not a theory test, but does measure the applicant's ability to match pitch, sing simple melodic lines unaccompanied, and to read basic rhythmic patterns.
 No formal voice training is necessary, but it is recommended that applicants practice these skills with a school music teacher or a private teacher prior to the audition.